 A futures contract is an exchange-traded derivative transaction between two parties in which a buyer agrees to pay a fixed price (or rate) at a specified future date for delivery of an underlying reference from a seller.
 Futures contract markets are highly volatile, and futures contracts may be illiquid.
 Futures exchanges may limit fluctuations in futures contract prices by imposing a maximum permissible daily price movement.
 The Fund may be disadvantaged if it is prohibited from executing a trade outside the daily permissible price movement.
 At or prior to maturity of a futures contract, the Fund may enter into an offsetting contract and may incur a loss to the extent there has been adverse movement in futures contract prices.
 The liquidity of the futures markets depends on participants entering into offsetting transactions rather than making or taking delivery.
 To the extent participants make or take delivery, liquidity in the futures market could be reduced.
-Because of the low margin deposits normally required in futures trading, a high degree of leverage is typical of a futures trading account.
-As a result, a relatively small price movement in a futures contract may result in substantial losses to the Fund, exceeding the amount of the margin paid.
+Because of the low margin deposits normally required in futures contract may result in substantial losses to the Fund, exceeding the amount of the margin paid.
 For certain types of futures contracts, losses are potentially unlimited.
-Futures markets are highly volatile and the use of futures may increase the volatility of the Fund's NAV.
-Futures contracts can increase the Fund's risk exposure to underlying references and their attendant risks, such as credit risk, market risk, and interest rate risk, while also exposing the Fund to correlation risk, counterparty risk, hedging risk, leverage risk, liquidity risk, pricing risk and volatility risk.
+Futures markets are highly volatile and the use of futures may increase the Fund's risk exposure to underlying references and heir attendant risks, such as credit risk, market risk, and interest rate risk, while also exposing the Fund to correlation risk, counterparty risk, hedging risk, leverage risk, liquidity risk, pricing risk and volatility risk.